tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/communications-interception.md

 control-room network segment through phishing or supply-chain compromise can eavesdrop on telecontrol frames.
 IEC 60870-5-104 sends commands in plaintext, so observing the traffic reveals what switching operations are being commanded.
 More dangerously, an attacker sitting in the traffic can replay a captured command frame, a Close to a specific switchpoint, and cause the same operation again without the operator's knowledge.
-That needs the man-in-the-middle position the rest of this page assumes: 104 runs over a TCP session with send-and-receive sequence numbers, so a frame merely captured and resent later falls out of sequence and is dropped.
+That needs a man-in-the-middle position on the link: 104 runs over a TCP session with send-and-receive sequence numbers, so a frame merely captured and resent later falls out of sequence and is dropped.

 Understanding what systems communicate, how they integrate, and what network paths carry critical data is the